ybarmaz/old_blog/_pages/about.md

 ## Get in touch
-You can email me at yves.barma@gmail.com if you add the missing z before @.
+You can email me at yves.barmaz@gmail.com.

 ## Selected publications
 - [Bayesian modeling for the detection of adverse events underreporting in clinical trials](https://www.medrxiv.org/content/10.1101/2020.12.18.20245068v1) (preprint, submitted to Drug Safety)